 - Address: 23500 Pare St., St. Clair Shores

 - Phone: 586-415-6968

-- Regular hours: hours vary; call ahead
+- Hours: Vary; call ahead

 Big Family of Michigan strives to serve the needs of Michigan’s foster children and young adults.
 You and your family can help out in various opportunities including organizing a drive and giftwrapping during the holidays.